 \subsection{Region IV}

-In this section, we shall discuss the behaviour of $I(t)$ in the fourth time-window, where we observe an asymptotic power law decay irrespective of the nature of disorder distribution.
-This is the first regime where we see $L$ dependent behaviour, as evident from Fig.~\ref{fig1}(b), where the evolution of $-\ln I(t)$ is plotted for different $L$s with open boundary conditions.
-Additionally, unlike the previous regimes which did not depend on the boundary conditions, behaviour of $I(t)$ in Region IV is strongly dependent on such factors.
-As shown in Fig.~\ref{fig4}(c), for open boundary conditions, we see a $I(t)\propto 1/(L\sqrt{t})$ or $-\ln I(t)\sim \frac{1}{2}\ln (tL^2)$ behaviour(dependence on $\gamma$ is more complicated, discussed later in the section).
-However for periodic boundary conditions (pbc), as plotted in Fig.~\ref{fig4}(d), $-\ln I(t)\sim \frac{3}{2}\ln t$, show a completely different behaviour with a different exponent and no system size dependence!
+In this section, we shall discuss the behavior of $I(t)$ in the fourth time window, where we observe an asymptotic power law decay irrespective of the nature of disorder distribution.
+This is the first regime where we see $L$ dependent behavior, as evident from Fig.~\ref{fig1}(b), where the evolution of $-\ln I(t)$ is plotted for different $L$'s with open boundary conditions.
+Additionally, unlike the previous regimes which did not depend on the boundary conditions, behavior of $I(t)$ in region IV is strongly dependent on such factors.
+As shown in Fig.~\ref{fig4}(c), for open boundary conditions, we see a $I(t)\propto 1/(L\sqrt{t})$ or $-\ln I(t)\sim \frac{1}{2}\ln (tL^2)$ behavior(dependence on $\gamma$ is more complicated and discussed later in the section).
+However for periodic boundary conditions (pbc), as plotted in Fig.~\ref{fig4}(d), $-\ln I(t)\sim \frac{3}{2}\ln t$, show a completely different behavior with a different exponent and no system size dependence.

-To explain this behaviour, we first realize that in this regime charge is transported on longer scales and the system can no longer be described by three site models of the previous section.
-Hence, we need to study the eigenspectrum of the Liouvillian.
+To explain this behavior, we first realize that in this regime charge is transported on longer scales and the system can no longer be described by three-site models of the previous section.
+Hence we need to study the eigenspectrum of the Liouvillian.
 Additionally, we need to focus on the low magnitude eigenvalues as this regime is asymptotic.
-However, since we have the hierarchical structure of observables, we do not need to study the full $4^L \times 4^L$ Liouvillian, but the eigenspectrum of $\mathcal{Q}$ in Eq.~\ref{linearised}, which, as mentioned earlier, is related to the one-particle Liouvillian of the problem.
-We can write the solution of Eq.~\ref{linearised} generically as,
+However, since we have the hierarchical structure of observables, we do not need to study the full $4^L \times 4^L$ Liouvillian, but the eigenspectrum of $\mathcal{Q}$ in Equation~\eqref{linearised}, which, as mentioned earlier, is related to the one-particle Liouvillian of the problem.
+We can write the solution of Equation~\eqref{linearised} generically as,